Creatiwity/siren/README.md

 SUBCOMMANDS:
     clean-file       Clean files from FILE_FOLDER
     download-file    Download file in TEMP_FOLDER
-    help             Prints this message or the help of the given subcommand(s) insert-data      Load CSV file in database in loader-table from DB_FOLDER swap-data        Swap loader-table to production
+    finish-error     Set a staled update process to error, use only if the process is really stopped help             Prints this message or the help of the given subcommand(s) insert-data      Load CSV file in database in loader-table from DB_FOLDER swap-data        Swap loader-table to production
-    unzip-file       Unzip file from TEMP_FOLDER, and move it to the FILE_FOLDER sync-insee       Synchronise daily data from INSEE since the last modification
+    sync-insee       Synchronise daily data from INSEE since the last modification unzip-file       Unzip file from TEMP_FOLDER, and move it to the FILE_FOLDER
 ```

 ### HTTP API